Miggybyte

 Miggybyte was a free disk-based magazine for the Amiga range of computers, published by Pickled Fish Software and edited by Ben Gaunt.
 From 1995 to 1997 twelve issues were published all being on a single floppy disk only.

 The magazine was inspired by Grapevine, the scene-based disk magazine also for the Amiga range of computers, but Miggybyte was not a scene publication.

 The publication focused on news about the Amiga, software, games and entertainment.
 The entertainment section proved to be a main stay of the publication and consisting of jokes and stories from readers.
-There was even a small classified section and BBS section where many Sysops from around the UK (thought there were a few from the USA too) would publicise their boards.
+There was even a small classified section and BBS section where many Sysops from around the UK (thought there were a few from the US too) would publicise their boards.